Zocratexta/OMDB/README.md

 <h1 align="center">Proyect OMDB</h1>

-> Web app to obtain movie information using the OMDb API
+> Web app to search and obtain movie information, login user and add to favorites, using the OMDb API.

 ### ✨ Demo